 The great explorers brought in the money and Portugal's royalty spent it.
-This starburst of Brazilian gold and jewels was an 18th century gift from king to church.
+This starburst of Brazilian gold and jewels was an 18th-century gift from king to church.

 From that point on, Europe's economic superpowers faced the Atlantic.
 But the Lisbon we see today was built from scratch after an earthquake leveled the city in 1755.
-It took the near dictatorial leadership of the Marques de Pombal to rebuild the city and he did it in a grand and modern style.
+It took the near-dictatorial leadership of the Marquês de Pombal to rebuild the city, and he did it in a grand and modern style.

 Plenty of character and color is packed into this checkerboard street plan

-Manolo: When something is good, and you don't have words, is to say better, you say this is greatest than ginjinha, this is better than ginjinha.
+Manolo: When something is good, and you don't have words, is to say "better," you say "This is greatest than ginjinha; this is better than ginjinha."